surfaceanalytics/xpsdeeplearning/README.md

 git clone https://github.com/surfaceanalytics/xpsdeeplearning.git
 cd xpsdeeplearning
 ```
-...and install this repository with pip:
+...and install it with pip:
 ```shell
 pip install .
 ```

 ## A note on model visualization
 In case you want to save and plot an image of your Tensorflow/Keras model during training/prediction, you can call the `save_and_print_model_image` method of the [`Classifier`](https://github.com/surfaceanalytics/xpsdeeplearning/tree/main/network/classifier.py) class.
-This method utilizes the [`plot_model `](https://keras.io/api/utils/model_plotting_utils/) function of Keras to convert the model to dot format and save the image to a file.
-However, for the conversion to work, you need to have [`graphviz`](https://www.graphviz.org/download/source/) installed locally.
-You can simply download the binary and install.
-For conda users, it is also possible to install the binary in a a decicated environemnt by running
+This method utilizes the [`plot_model`](https://keras.io/api/utils/model_plotting_utils/) function of Keras to convert the model to dot format and save the image to a file.
+However, for the conversion to work, you need to have `graphviz` installed locally.
+You can simply [download the binary](https://www.graphviz.org/download/source/) and install.

+For conda users, it is also possible to install the binary in a a decicated environment by running
 ```shell
 conda install anaconda::graphviz
 ```